crypdick/obsidian-tools/README.md

 ## Installation

+Optional: set `VAULT_PATH` and `VAULT_NAME` environment variables to avoid having to pass them as arguments to the scripts.
+This can also be defined in the `.env` file.

 ```bash
 # Create (or update) the project environment and install all runtime + dev deps
 uv pip install -e '.[dev]'